kevinvandervlist/ohti/README.md

 [![Build Status](https://travis-ci.com/kevinvandervlist/ohti.svg?token=kieE72RdKXcsawrKB9K3&branch=master)](https://travis-ci.com/kevinvandervlist/ohti)

 An alternative for [mijn itho daalderop](https://mijn.ithodaalderop.nl/#/login), which in turn is an OEM version of [niko's Fifthplay](https://www.fifthplay.com/).
-See [here](https://tweakers.net/productreview/212044/itho-daalderop-spider-connect.html) for a (dutch) discussion on why an alternative API is useful.
+See [here](https://tweakers.net/productreview/212044/itho-daalderop-spider-connect.html) for a (dutch) discussion on why an alternative is useful.

 ## My usecase
 * A more meaningful portal that -- in one glance -- show's me all the information I'm interested in.